rtous/drcav/mysql/README.md

 	docker pull mysql/mysql-server:latest
 	docker run --name=drcav -d -p 3306:3306 mysql/mysql-server:latest

+If you get an error "...ports are not available..." you can try the following:

+1) Check if there's already a container using the port

+	docker ps -a
+	docker stop drcav
+	docker rm drcav

+2) Check if there's already a mysql service running and stop it (the way to do this depends on your platform)

+3) Use a different port, e.g. 3307

+	docker run --name=drcav -d -p 3307:3306 mysql/mysql-server:latest

 In order to know which root password was given do (wait some seconds before):

 	docker logs drcav

 And take notice of the root password.

 #### Create a non-root user and a database